Skeletonxf/star-ruler-2-mod-ce/README.md

 - Dilemma conditions that appear on planets and force you to make hard decisions
 - Completely reworked research grid with similar research grouped together
   - From games with my empire set to the AI I think the AI explores this tree pretty well even though the algorithm is aimless
+  - Some (1 right now but planning more) duplicates of research unlocks appear in easier to get positions which are randomised from a pool (eg a random FTL unlock before all the hurdles and all of them after) to make exploring the research tree each game both predictable (can always get each thing the normal way) and also with some randomness to keep things interesting.
 - Massively nerfed ship stat bonuses from research
   - I found in many games of unmodded Star Ruler my ships were either orders of magnitude stronger than my opponent's or orders of magnitude weaker.
 Nerfing stat bonuses makes ships much closer in strength even if one empire is ahead in terms of eco/research.
 To get more powerful ships you actually have to have the economy to field larger ships rather than just stacking multipliers that turn ks of combat strength into Ms of combat strength for free.
 I haven't done any full playthroughs yet so balance is very far from final.
 - Ability to unlock all types of FTL and FTL income orbital from the research grid